KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 I immediately liked the way it looked, because of its fun use of markdown tables and emojis, plus it ticked the boxes of having both "Recently Modified" and "Category" sections.

+I'm not a huge fan of using `find()` to parse file frontmatter.
+However, I found TIL dictionaries to be very straightforward to work with and was able to quickly add a `status` variable and implement auto-status tweet.

-See the "Changes I Made" section below for more information.
+See the "[Changes I Made](https://github.com/KatherineMichel/portfolio/blob/master/regular-blog-posts/til-100-days-of-code-version.md#changes-i-made)" section below for more information.

 ## What I Learned About Performance

-Although based on existing implementations, `os.walk()` seemed like the obvious choice at first, it performs poorly.
-This was explained in [PEP 0471](https://www.python.org/dev/peps/pep-0471), which introduced `os.scandir()`.
+Although based on existing implementations, `os.walk()` seemed like the obvious choice at first, it can perform poorly.
+This was explained in [PEP 0471](https://www.python.org/dev/peps/pep-0471), which introduced `os.scandir()`, added to the Python Standard Library in Python 3.5.

 "This PEP proposes including a new directory iteration function, os.scandir(), in the standard library.
 This new function adds useful functionality and increases the speed of os.walk() by 2-20 times (depending on the platform and file system) by avoiding calls to os.stat() in most cases.